-- The NXDOMAIN response is encoded by a CNAME whose target is the root domain (.) - A CNAME whose target is the wildcard top-level domain (.) specifies the NODATA action, which rewrites the response to NODATA or ANCOUNT=1. - The Local Data action is represented by a set ordinary DNS records that are used to answer queries.
+- PASSTHRU The whitelist policy is specified by a CNAME whose target is rpz-passthru.
+It causes the response to not be rewritten and is most often used to "poke holes" in policies for CIDR blocks. - DROP The blacklist policy is specified by a CNAME whose target is rpz-drop.
+It causes the response to be discarded.
+Nothing is sent to the DNS client. - TCP-Only The "slip" policy is specified by a CNAME whose target is rpz-tcp-only.
+It changes UDP responses to short, truncated DNS responses that require the DNS client to try again with TCP.
+It is used to mitigate distributed DNS reflection attacks. - NXDOMAIN The domain undefined response is encoded by a CNAME whose target is the root domain (.) - NODATA The empty set of resource records is specified by CNAME whose target is the wildcard top-level domain (.).
+It rewrites the response to NODATA or ANCOUNT=1. - Local Data A set of ordinary DNS records can be used to answer queries.
 Queries for record types not the set are answered with NODATA.

 A special form of local data is a CNAME whose target is a wildcard such as .example.com.
 It is used as if were an ordinary CNAME after the astrisk () has been replaced with the query name.
-The purpose for this special form is query logging in the walled garden's authority DNS server. - The PASSTHRU policy is specified by a CNAME whose target is rpz-passthru.
-It causes the response to not be rewritten and is most often used to "poke holes" in policies for CIDR blocks.
+The purpose for this special form is query logging in the walled garden's authority DNS server.